-The Buddha shares the consequences for a person acting with an upset mind based on his direct knowledge.
+The Buddha shares the consequences for a person acting with a corrupted mind.

 Vuttañhetaṁ bhagavatā vuttamarahatāti me sutaṁ: